China suspends G20 anti-corruption task force - sources

 "We are very happy with the functioning of the anti-corruption work-stream within the B20 process," said Andrew Wilson, global communications director at the International Chamber of Commerce (ICC), which had several executives on the task force.

-According to the B20 2016 official web site, anti-corruption efforts would comprise the forum, which would "continue previous efforts toward enhancing anti-corruption international cooperation, assisting anti-corruption efforts at enterprises and increasing anti-corruption dialogue between G20 and B20."
+According to the B20 2016 official web site, anti-corruption efforts would comprise a forum to "continue previous efforts toward enhancing anti-corruption international cooperation, assisting anti-corruption efforts at enterprises and increasing anti-corruption dialogue between G20 and B20."

 A section on the page called "Taskforce Structure" was left blank.